software-mansion/setup-ci/readme.md

   </tr>
 </table>

 ## 🔍 Troubleshooting

 For known issues with `npx setup-ci`, please check [Troubleshooting](docs/troubleshooting.md).

 ## 📊 Metrics

 By default, `npx setup-ci` collects anonymous usage data that helps us improve the tool.
 You can disable it by using the `--skip-telemetry` option.
-Collected data consists of timestamp, tool version, selected options, whether the script has been run for the first time and whether it ended with an unexpected error.
+Collected data consists of timestamp, tool version, selected options, whether the script has been run for the first time and whether it ended with an unexpected error (without stacktrace so that no sensitive PII can be accidentally leaked).

 ## 💬 Your feedback